More FM: Gisborne/Wairoa

-Taupo
+Taupō

-93-6 More FM Taupo is a radio station based in Taupo, broadcasting across the Central Plateau.
+93-6 More FM Taupō is a radio station based in Taupō, broadcasting across the Central Plateau.
 The More FM brand replaced the previous local branded 93.5 KIS FM.
-More FM Taupo takes great pride in putting a tremendous amount of focus on their surrounding community and play an extremely active role in local events such as The New Zealand Ironman & The Lake Taupo Cycle Challenge.
-The station has regularly made the finals at the New Zealand Radio Awards in a variety of different categories including winning Best Provincial Breakfast Show in 2010, 2012, 2014 & 2015 plus being named Provincial Station of The Year in 2007, 2009, 2011, 2012, 2013, 2014 & 2015.
+More FM Taupō takes great pride in putting a tremendous amount of focus on their surrounding community and play an extremely active role in local events such as The New Zealand Ironman & The Lake Taupō Cycle Challenge.
+The station has regularly made the finals at the New Zealand Radio Awards in a variety of different categories including winning Best Provincial Breakfast Show in 2010, 2012, 2014 & 2015 plus being named Provincial Station of The Year in 2007, 2009, 2011, 2012, 2013, 2014, and 2015.